whitead/ForcePy/README.md

 Coarse-graining a Trajectory
 ==========
 The ForcePy module can be used to coarse-grained a trajectory.
+In this example, we'll convert an all-atom water simulation to a 2-site water model.

 The first step is to import the necessary libraries: